 Now you should see an Untitled Project:

 Once you've created your new project you can start making some changes.
 So go ahead, change spans, change shapes, change materials or change design codes.
-When you start modifying any project, WebStructural will mark the project as "modified" and notify you by adding a link next to the project title that says Project modified, save now?.
+When you start modifying any project, WebStructural will mark the project as "modified" and notify you by adding a link next to the project title that says Beam modified, save now?.
 Note, here I've changed the title of the project to "Make Some Changes" and added another span.
 WebStructural has automatically marked the project as modified.

-Note the Project modified, save now? link has been updated to All changes saved.
+Note the Beam modified, save now? link has been updated to All changes saved.
 Your project is now synced to the cloud.
 You can access it from any browser as long as you log in with your credentials.

 We hope this tutorial helps you design steel and wood beams faster.
 As always, let us know if you have any suggestions or requests.